 Slow Cooker Swedish meatballs recipe soaked in a delicious and flavorful sauce.
 The mix of tender pork, ground beef and spices make a comfy and satisfying meal.
-It serves as a light appetizer or a enjoyable meal, and it goes perfect with egg noodles or mashed potatoes.
+It serves as a light appetizer or an enjoyable meal, and it goes perfect with egg noodles or mashed potatoes.

 Ingredients for Swedish Meatballs

 In order to get meatballs that can be easily sliced with a teaspoon but have a nice texture, you’ll need an equal amounts of pork and ground beef.
 Pork adds a rich taste of sausage and nice texture to them.
 By adding a mixture of panko breadcrumbs, cream and eggs to the meat mixture helps to seal the delicious aromatic juices in each meat ball.
-Adding grated onions in contrast to roughly chopped pieces, provides savory notes without any crunch.
+Adding grated onions in contrast to roughly chopped pieces provides savory notes without any crunch.

-Compared to traditional Italian meatballs, in this Swedish version the warm spices that are commonly used in baking make almost all the difference.
+Compared to these traditional Italian meatballs, in this Swedish version the warm spices that are commonly used in baking make almost all the difference.
 The allspice and grated nutmeg blend beautifully with the creamy sauce.
-The taste is very similar to famous bechamel sauce.
+The taste is very similar to the famous bechamel sauce.
 Emphasizing the taste of autumn and winter, it is surprisingly appetizing meal.

-How to Make Slow Cooker Swedish Meatballs?
+How to Make Slow-Cooker Swedish Meatballs?

 - At the end of the cooking, stir the cream to prevent the clots in the sauce.

-Cook the meatballs slowly for about 100-120 minutes at a high setting, or 4 to 5 hours at low temperature.
+Cook the meatballs slowly for about 100-120 minutes at a high setting or 4 to 5 hours at low temperature.
 To keep them warm, until you’re ready to serve, you can keep them in a pot on a low heating temperature.
 These Swedish meatballs are very convenient to be prepared ahead of time, for dinner or parties.
 This meal is best served with some homemade mashed potatoes or noodles of your choice.
 Believe me, this sauce can go over everything, and this recipe is designed so that the sauce is very rich and tasty.
-If you make this meal just once, it will be on at least once a week dinner menu, that is easy to make!
+If you make this meal just once, it will be on at least once a week dinner menu, which is easy to make!